susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 Doing many dry runs is the single reason I could finish preparation for the talks on time.
 This was new to my public speaking preparation routine, because I usually could deliver decent talks by "winging it" or getting prompted by my slide content.

-Winging it often worked well enough, because I have pretty good experience speaking from giving tutorials at Rotman business school (as a teaching assistant), as well as multiple technical conference talks [in the past](https://www.susanshu.com/about){:target="_blank"}.
+Winging it often worked well enough, because I have pretty good experience speaking from giving tutorials at Rotman business school (as a teaching assistant), as well as multiple technical conference talks [in the past](https://www.susanshu.com/about){:target="_blank"} on data science or game development.
 I've also been on stage many times since childhood, from speaking competitions to musical performances in piano and guitar.
 So "winging it" was definitely a skill I slowly developed throughout my experiences, and not made in a day.

 However, there was a major difference this time around - I always had enough time to exclusively practice one presentation in the past, so being able to get to the point of mastery where I didn't have to think too much on stage, was crucial because of all the different topics I was giving in a short span of time.